krangelie/krangelie.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
+Hi there!

-I recently started out as a doctoral student in the [Semantic Systems](https://www.inf.uni-hamburg.de/en/inst/ab/sems/home.html) group of the University of Hamburg.
+I am a doctoral student in the [Semantic Systems](https://www.inf.uni-hamburg.de/en/inst/ab/sems/home.html) group at the University of Hamburg.

 My main research interests are fairness and societal biases in natural language processing and knowledge graphs.
-My Master's studies focused on AI.
-I have Bachelor degrees in Psychology (University of Mannheim) and Computer Science (University of Bremen).
-My interdisciplinary background strongly influences how I approach problems -- motivated to conduct socially relevant research and to do social scientific theories justice.
+I did a Master's in AI and previously completed Bachelor degrees in both Psychology (University of Mannheim) and Computer Science (University of Bremen).
+This background strongly influences how I approach problems -- motivated to conduct socially relevant research and to do social scientific theories justice.

-I co-founded [AdaLab](https://adalab.ai/).
-We help research institutes and companies realize machine learning solutions, and we also play around with AI-generated art.
+I also co-founded the Hamburg-based start-up [AdaLab](https://adalab.ai/).
+We help research institutes and companies realize machine learning solutions.

 Besides many other things, I love painting and drawing (checkout my insta), arts and crafts in general, and reading fiction that deals with feminist ideas or minority voices.